3D Printing FDM (Fused Deposition Modelling)

 Changing Materials

 When loading material, use a cutters, to taper the tip of the material to make it easier to load.
-Feed to the ETFE guide tube, and press Continue, while pushing the material in slightly.
+On the Mini, feed the material into the Bowden tube, and press Continue, and continue to push the material.
 The material will hopefully start to pull into the machine, will be forwarded to the hot end.
-The printer will continue to push the material, purging the last of the previous material.
-Select No on screen to purge a little bit more, if you think it might need to get a bit more out.

 If the material isn't coming through at this point, the machine may be clogged.
 Try these steps again, and ask for help if it doesn't work the second time.